supercollider-quarks/downloaded-quarks/README.md

 https://github.com/supercollider-quarks/downloaded-quarks/releases

-Unpack it and move it to:
+Unpack it and move it to your `Platform.userAppSupportDir`:

     # OS X
     ~/Library/Application Support/SuperCollider/downloaded-quarks